NallyTHEdude/clist/README.md

 ### 4. Start the Development Container

-Use Docker Compose to build and run the development container:
+Use Docker Compose to build and run the development container on "localhost:8000" :

 ```
-docker compose up --build dev
+docker compose run -p 8000:10042 --build dev
 ```

 ### 5. Access the Application